-Most managers and Human Resources staff agree that job descriptions are essential, but few HR professionals have a standard policy for updating them.
+Most managers and human resources staff agree that job descriptions are essential, but few HR professionals have a standard policy for updating them.
 Preparing new job descriptions and keeping them up to date can often be a tedious task, and with so many other issues that require HR's time and attention, they often fall to the bottom of the growing list of things to do.

 Here are five reasons why you shouldn't let job descriptions fall off your list:

-Suppose an employee cannot be returned to their regular job, with or without accommodation.
-In that case, an employer may consider offering an employee light or modified duty if the attending medical provider confirms an employee can perform specific light-duty job functions.
-Having a light-duty job description already built for alternative positions can save time.
-Studies have shown that light-duty work can help an employee rehabilitate quicker than if the worker stayed home while injured.
+If an employee cannot return to their regular job due to physical limitations, their employer may consider offering them light or modified duty.
+The medical provider must confirm that the injured worker can perform specific light-duty job functions.
+Having a light-duty job description already built for alternative positions can save time by getting the worker back to work sooner, saving money on the claim.
+Studies have shown that light-duty work can help an employee rehabilitate quicker than staying home while injured.
 Light-duty work also benefits the employee by helping keep their regular salary and can help boost their morale.

 Additionally, keeping the claims cost lower with light-duty can help keep future insurance rates from increasing and increase Retrospective Rating refunds for employers who participate in these programs.
 Some states like Washington also have light-duty reimbursement programs that allow employers to recoup some wages paid to keep the employee working while recovering from an injury or reimbursements for tools and supplies used in a modified position.
 Employers typically need to submit a written job description to qualify for these programs.

 Light-duty job offers must be approved by the attending medical provider, in writing, and presented to the injured worker, allowing them to accept or decline the position.
 Without this formal documentation, the worker may be eligible for time-loss benefits.